vlvovch/Thermal-FIST/docs/quickstart.md

 - Since version 1.2.1 it is possible to run interactive Thermal-FIST sessions in Jupyter Notebook.
 See the [FIST-jupyter](https://github.com/vlvovch/FIST-jupyter) repository for an example.

 - The canonical ensemble calculations use the method from [this paper](https://arxiv.org/abs/nucl-th/0112021) to perform analytically the integration over the baryon number fugacity whenever this is possible.
 This allows to significantly speed up the calculations.
-This method cannot be used if quantum statisics is considered for baryons, or if there are multi-baryons (light nuclei) in the particle list.
+This method cannot be used if the quantum statisics is applied for baryons, or if there are multi-baryons (light nuclei) in the particle list.
 In this case direct numerical integration is performed, which can make calculations very slow.

 ### Common issues